yuchen-sh/SERVICES-SKILLS/index.md

   * IEEE Communications Surveys and Tutorials
   * IEEE Transactions on Vehicular Technology
   * IEEE Transactions on Sustainable Computing
+  * IEEE Transactions on Knowledge and Data Engineering
   * IEEE Networking Letters
   * IEEE Systems Journal
   * IEEE Transactions on Green Communications and Networking